We’ve updated our trip change and cancellation policies for charters affected by COVID-19. Learn more

 The Government of Toronto is a public corporation responsible for the legal order and the functioning of all essential services in Toronto.
 It is employing over 35,000 civil servants directly, and thousands more – through affiliated agencies like Toronto Police Service and Toronto Transit Commission.

 The government employees and civil servants have to remain in touch with the pulse of the city and its ever-evolving ecosystem.
 This duty often brings them out of the office and into the districts and communities they serve.
-When traveling by group, many of the government employees in Toronto use safe, sustainable, and budget-friendly Toronto charter buses from Bus.com.
+When traveling by group, many of the government employees in Toronto use safe, sustainable, and budget-friendly Toronto charter buses and employee shuttle services from Bus.com.

 Bus.com’s fleet has buses for every purpose.
 The vehicles vary in size from 12 to 55 seats.
 It is easy to rent several buses at once, too.
 The optimal choice depends on the number of passengers, the team’s plans for the trip, and the distance to travel.